Researchers Propose New Way to Make Nuclear Power Plants Safer

 Researchers from the Indian Institute of Technology have proposed a new way to make nuclear power plants safer.
 They suggest using offshore wind farms to provide backup power in case of a seismic event.

-The study, which was published in the journal Nuclear Engineering and Design, found that offshore wind farms could provide enough power to keep nuclear reactors running even if the main power grid goes down.
+The study on nuclear power plants was published in the journal Nuclear Engineering and Design.
+The study found that offshore wind farms could provide enough power to keep nuclear reactors running even if the main power grid goes down.
 This would help to prevent meltdowns, which can occur if nuclear reactors lose their cooling systems.

 The researchers tested their idea by conducting a case study at the Madras Atomic Power Station in Chennai.
 They found that a 15-MW offshore wind farm could provide enough power to keep the plant running for up to 72 hours.
 This would give the plant enough time to restore power from the main grid or to switch to a backup diesel generator.